kishorenekkalapudi/egghead-oauth-demo/outline.md

 ## 1. Get a client ID and Secret

+A client ID and secret is how an Auth server like GH or Google identifies the app that is requesting access to a user's data.
+You need one before a user can authorize your app.

 1. Get a client ID and Secret from GitHub
 1. Keep your secret safe.
 It's the key to your data

-## 2. Create a client app
+## 2. Create a client-client

-1. Set a web app with parcel
+1. Set a client and a server app
 1. Learn that an OAuth client has a client-client and a client-server

 ```bash